-- ☑ Processes for managing and tracking complaints including: - a definition or explanation of what constitutes a complaint - how the complaint can be made, including formal and informal avenues for making complaints, including anonymously - timeframes and steps for responding to a complaint - avenues for escalating a complaint including making a complaint to the department and/or external complaints agency22 - how complaints are recorded and tracked and processes to identify and address any systematic barriers to complaints, appeals and feedback mechanisms - how people's right to privacy and confidentiality is managed during the complaints process - how people are advised of the outcome of the complaint - how feedback, complaints and appeals are reported to the governing body/management committee or to the delegated authority. - ☑ Processes are in place to ensure that people are not disadvantaged as a result of making complaints.

-Policies and processes for collecting, recording and responding to feedback

-- Processes to ensure that people are not disadvantaged as a result of making complaints such as: - o how the organisation will respect people's right to privacy and confidentiality in managing complaints and advise on outcomes - o how feedback, complaints and appeals are reported to the governance body or to the delegated authority - o how the organisation ensures compliance to any regulatory or legislative requirements for handling complaints - mechanisms to ensure complaints are responded to and dealt with in a timely manner23 of Evidence
+- ☑ Processes for managing and tracking complaints including: - a definition or explanation of what constitutes a complaint - how the complaint can be made, including formal and informal avenues for making complaints, including anonymously - timeframes and steps for responding to a complaint - avenues for escalating a complaint including making a complaint to the department and/or external complaints agency - how complaints are recorded and tracked and processes to identify and address any systematic barriers to complaints, appeals and feedback mechanisms - how people's right to privacy and confidentiality is managed during the complaints process - how people are advised of the outcome of the complaint - how feedback, complaints and appeals are reported to the governing body/management committee or to the delegated authority. - ☑ Processes are in place to ensure that people are not disadvantaged as a result of making complaints. - Policies and processes for collecting, recording and responding to feedback - Processes to ensure that people are not disadvantaged as a result of making complaints such as: - how the organisation will respect people's right to privacy and confidentiality in managing complaints and advise on outcomes - how feedback, complaints and appeals are reported to the governance body or to the delegated authority - how the organisation ensures compliance to any regulatory or legislative requirements for handling complaints - mechanisms to ensure complaints are responded to and dealt with in a timely manner - review processes to identify and address any systematic barriers to complaints, appeals and feedback mechanisms.